The maze procedure is a surgical treatment for

 directs electric signals through a controlled path, or maze, to the lower heart

-The maze procedure is usually done during
+The maze procedure might be done during

-also be done with less invasive techniques, but this type of surgery is still
+also be done with less invasive techniques.

 The maze procedure is frequently performed with

 Recovery for a maze procedure depends on how your surgery was done.
 For example, recovery will likely be longer for an open-heart procedure than for a less invasive procedure.

 You may have to stay in the hospital